roboticslab-uc3m/Dextra/README.md

 # Dextra TPMG90 (by J. Gago)

-My final degree project comprises the development and integration of an anthropomorphic robotic hand in the humanoid robot TEO.
+My Industrial Technologies Engineering Bachelor's Degree Final Project comprises the development and integration of an anthropomorphic robotic hand in the humanoid robot TEO.
 TEO is a household companion developed by RoboticsLab, at Carlos III University of Madrid, whose current robotic hands lack the necessary functionality for the tasks that require high manual dexterity, like fabric manipulation.\\

 <p align="center">
 <img src="./TEO_Photos/folding(4).jpg" height="400" align="center">